 - Quality and longevity: Has the product been designed to last?
 Is it made from quality materials?
 Even better, does it come with a warranty or options for easy repair/part replacement?

-- End of life policies: Even a new, well-built appliance will eventually reach the end of its life.
+- End-of-life policies: Even a new, well-built appliance will eventually reach the end of its life.
 What happens then?
 Has the manufacturer considered the recyclability of its materials?
 Do they have a program to collect and properly recycle the appliance?
 Does the appliance contain toxic materials that will wreak havoc in a landfill?

-Many of which are produced by multi-billion dollar companies that haven’t received as much consumer pressure as other industries, like ethical jewelry and sustainable beauty.
+We’re surrounded by appliances all the time, most of which are produced by multi-billion dollar companies that haven’t received as much consumer pressure as other industries, like ethical jewelry and sustainable beauty.